mneuhaus/vibe-box/README.md

 ### GitHub Actions

 The repository includes a GitHub Action that automatically:
-- Builds multi-architecture images (AMD64 + ARM64)
+- Builds AMD64 images (ARM64 support planned)
 - Pushes to Docker Hub on every commit to main
 - Creates tagged releases for version tags (v1.0.0, etc.)